 A BCGer has the ability to look creatively at any problem.

 - BCG cases are the most curveball, the most surprising, the most push-the-envelope.
-They aren’t just looking for people who have memorized frameworks – they are looking for the new Picasso of the consulting world, someone who can create their own frameworks on the fly.
+The firm isn’t looking for people who have memorized frameworks – they expect candidates who can create their own problem solving approach on the fly.

 A BCGer does not accept the status quo – ever.

 - If you look at the above list, notice that multiple alums of the firm went on to found their own consulting firms.
-Not satisfied with just advising their corporate clients, they disrupted the whole consulting establishment with their move to put their money where their big mouths were.
+Not satisfied with just advising their corporate clients, they disrupted the consulting establishment with a move to directly compete against the firm they came from.

-A BCGer is a true academic who always gets the big picture.
+A BCGer is a true academic who looks at the big picture.

 - BCG consultants are constantly looking at public policy, tax, competitive, creative, and disruptive influences across markets.
 In your BCG interview, you might find yourself talking about business or science or politics – and you’ll be expected to authentically understand and believe what you share.
 Because the culture prides itself on being cutting edge, consultants are prone to intensity and debate – always pushing the envelope to understand and challenge each other.

 We mentioned office culture earlier and compared it to Bain.
-While the similarity is there, we’d classify BCG as way more conservative in terms of the vibe at the office.
+While the similarity is there, we’d classify BCG as more conservative in terms of the office vibe.
 Additionally, while teamwork is an essential part of any BCG office, there’s also a lot of focus on individual effort on projects.
-Also, BCG places a ton of emphasis on “rolling up their sleeves” and “tailored solutions for clients.”
-BCG sells against McKinsey more often than Bain, and their customized, collaborative client approach is a direct slam on McKinsey’s “dust off another report” approach.

-Since it is MBB, you can expect a rigorous travel schedule, but at the same time expect to be treated nicely for that time on the road, with perks like Platinum membership at SPG resorts.
+Since it is MBB, you can expect a rigorous travel schedule, but at the same time expect to earn elite status quickly across airline and hotel loyalty programs.

-The smallest of the MBB bunch, but definitely a force to be reckoned with, Bain currently employs over 8,000 people across 50 offices worldwide.
-The company generated an estimated $3.8B in revenue in 2017.
+The smallest of the MBB bunch, but definitely a force to be reckoned with, Bain currently employs around 11,000 people across over 50 offices worldwide.
+The company generates an estimated $4.5B in annual revenue.

 The company is headed not by a sole CEO, but by 2 individuals – the Worldwide Managing Director and the Chairman of the Board.
 Below that, there are 3 Regional Managing Directors for the firm’s business regions – The Americas, Asia Pacific, and EMEA.